folio-org/okapi/doc/security.md

 to do this, and the dance with Okapi would be just like the db lookup in 3.7 - 3.11 above.

-3.19: The login module returns an OK response with the new JWT
+3.19: The login module returns an OK response with the new JWT.

-3.20: Okapi sees there are no further modules to be called, and returns the OK response to the UI
+3.20: Okapi sees there are no further modules to be called, and returns the OK response to the UI.

 3.21: The UI stores the JWT for use in further calls.